Important notice from the Editor in Chief

 Tax rates for Russian residents

-Those who hold official residency in Russia pay 13% or 15% in income tax on their salary, dividend income, rental income from property, foreign exchange gains, and gains from exercising stock options.
-From January 2021, both residents and non-residents pay 13% income tax on interest accrued on deposits exceeding 1 million p., multiplied by the Bank of Russia key rate.
+Those who hold official residency in Russia pay income tax at the standard rates on their salary, dividend income, rental income from property, foreign exchange gains, and gains from exercising stock options.

 If you are employed, the company you work for is responsible for registering your taxable income with the Russian tax authorities and deducting tax from your salary.
 Expats who receive some of their income in benefits pay tax based on the market value of the benefit as a rule.